GAD-DIMNT-CPTEC/GSIBerror/docs/en/usage.md

     fcptec = os.path.join(path, bcptec)
     ```

+!!! warning "Warning"

+    The `path` variable must the set up by the user to reflect the correct path to where the matrices files `gsir4.berror_stats.gcv.BAM.TQ0062L028` and `global_berror.l64y386.f77-ncep-dtc.gcv` are.

 ## Using the `GSIBerror` class

 To use the class, it is necessary to create instances for each of the matrices to be read: